Universal Design Improves Access Compliance

 From the abstract

-Sports participation and fandom play an important role in the lives of many Australians, including those with disability.
+Sports participation and fandom play an important role in the lives of many Australians, including people with disability.
 Participating in sport offers valuable benefits for physical and mental well-being and can enhance a person’s sense of belonging.
-Sports participation is recognized as a human right under the United Nations Convention on the Rights of Persons with Disability.

 In addition to playing sport, people with disability have a right to be included in mainstream spectatorship and fandom activities.
 Despite this, many sports clubs fall short and give little thought to the inclusion of people with disability as staff or volunteers.